Rigtch/rigtch-fm-api/docs/migrations-guideline.md

 For reverting an existing migration you can just create new migration, copy migration file that you want to revert and replace `up` with `down` methods.

-Reverting a migration runs the `down` method in the migration file.
-This is useful in case we made a schema change we no longer want.

 ### Source

 - [typeorm-migrations-explained](https://betterprogramming.pub/typeorm-migrations-explained-fdb4f27cb1b3)